atodorov/django-s3-cache/README.rst

 **NB:** since version 1.2 Django S3 Cache is compatible with django-storages v1.1.8 which has changed the names of configuration variables.
 All new variables are expected to be lower case and the AWS keys variables changed names.
-For exact names see the S3BotoStorage class definitio in *s3boto.py*.
+For exact names see the S3BotoStorage class definition in *s3boto.py*.
 Django S3 Cache implements backward compatibility with its previous OPTIONS syntax to allow for easier upgrades.
 Older names are mapped to new ones and all options are lower cased before passing to S3BotoStorage.
 The example above shows the new syntax.